thephez/original-evolution-whitepaper/README.md

 Once a Client has constructed a valid active Masternode list, they determine their quorum and
 connect to it using an authentication process specific to DAPI: DAuth, or Decentralized
 Authentication.
-The principle of DAuth is that, instead of a one­way authentication as in the case of
+The principle of DAuth is that, instead of a one-way authentication as in the case of
-client­server, where the server authenticates the client, both parties in a point­to­point
+client-server, where the server authenticates the client, both parties in a point-to-point
 connection between two parties (e.g. Client to Node in DAPI) authenticate each other, and using
 a decentralized source (e.g. SPV verifiable data sourced from any node in the network).
 Once both parties (e.g. client and masternode) have authenticated each other, they